Macrometacorp/docs/docs/photoniq/prerendering/prerendering-headers/caching-control-headers.md

 title: Caching Control Headers
 ---

-Caching control headers offer a layer of control over the caching behavior in Dynamic Prerendering, particularly when different versions of a web page need to be served to bots.
+Caching control headers offer a layer of control over the caching behavior in Prerendering, particularly when different versions of a web page need to be served to bots.
 These headers determine how and when the rendered pages are stored in the cache, which impacts how bots interact with your site.

 ### What Are Caching Control Headers?

-Caching control headers influence how the Dynamic Prerendering service caches rendered pages.
+Caching control headers influence how the Prerendering service caches rendered pages.
 These headers are used to manage page versions based on attributes like language, user-agent, or any other criteria that is significant for your web content.

 ### Why Use Caching Control Headers?